Par une journée d'été ensoleillée, deux femmes en robe passent près d'une vieille maison pour entrer sur le site du vignoble Isle de Bacchus.

 A tour of the northern pantry

-In Saguenay–Lac-Saint-Jean, the Zone Boréale initiative invites you to sample the flavours of north through agritourism.
+In Saguenay–Lac-Saint-Jean, the Zone Boréale (in French only) initiative invites you to sample the flavours of north through agritourism.
 Pick your own produce, visit local markets, try regional specialties fresh from the farm, spend the night on a farm, do some gardening in a local greenhouse, or go out to a restaurant–these are just some of the ways you can connect with the people who feed Québec on your next foodie getaway.

 A trip to a distillery